-The continuous culture is an open cultivation process where cell growth tends to maintain in a continuous mode of operations.
-Therefore it works like an “Open cultivation system” where the fresh nutrient medium is continuously added into the culture vessel rather than recycling and reuse of the nutrients or substrate.
+The continuous culture is an open cultivation process, in which the cell growth is maintained in the continuous mode of operations.
+It works as an open cultivation system, in which the fresh nutrient medium is continuously added into the culture vessel rather than recycling and reuse of the nutrients or substrate.

 Content: Continuous Culture

 - Definition of Continuous Culture

 - Apparatus for Continuous Culture

 Continuous culture is one of the cultural processes, in which the bacterial population grow at a constant cell concentration and volume within the culture vessel or reservoir.
 It is a type of open cultivation system.
 As the name itself defines that there will be the continuous addition of the nutrient medium and the constant elution of the product.
 This property of a continuous culture differentiates it from the batch and fed-batch culture methods.